 There are 101 uses for a small loan, but they are most commonly needed for:

-Given the short term nature of small loans and their cost, it is not advisable to use them for discretionary or optional expenses.
+Given the short-term nature of small loans and their cost, it is not advisable to use them for discretionary or optional expenses.

 Many people might automatically think of paying for the type of expenses listed above on their credit card, or even by getting a payday loan.
 The advantage of a dedicated small loan is that it will typically have lower interest rates than either of these other options.
-Credit card APRs are usually 20%+, and payday loans are intended to be so short term (two weeks or so) that if renewed more than a few times, the very high interest rates end up costing you a lot (many payday borrowers end up paying more in interest than the amount originally borrowed).
+Credit card APRs are usually 20%+, and payday loans are intended to be so short-term (two weeks or so) that if renewed more than a few times, the very high interest rates end up costing you a lot (many other payday loans, borrowers end up paying more in interest than the amount originally borrowed).

-In general, you will need to show proof that you have:
+You will need to show proof that you have:

 When comparing your small loan options, remember to take into account: